 What, if not transformation, is your deepest purpose?

 ~Rainer Maria Rilke

-Meridian’s commitment to public and professional engagement is developed through the following Centers:
+Meridian’s commitment to public and professional engagement is developed through the Center for Transformative Learning.

 "When you see the earth from the moon, you don't see any divisions there of nations or states.

 This might be the symbol, really, for the new mythology to come.

 That is the country that we are going to be celebrating.